Augustin Fernandes

 Augustin Melwyn Fernandes (born 13 October 1988) is an Indian professional footballer who plays as a centre back for Sudeva Delhi FC in the I-League.

 Career

 Born in Goa, Fernandes began his career with the Sesa Football Academy before signing a professional contract with I-League side Salgaocar in 2011.
 During his first season with the club, Fernandes helped Salgaocar win the I-League and Federation Cup titles.

 In 2015, Fernandes was part of the Indian Super League Draft where he was selected in the second round by Atlético de Kolkata.
 After spending the 2015 season with Atlético on loan, Fernandes decided to join Pune City on loan for the 2016 ISL season.

-On 23 July 2017, Fernandes was selected in the 12th round of the 2017–18 ISL Players Draft by ATK for the 2017–18 Indian Super League season.
+On 23 July 2017, Fernandes was selected in the 12th round of the 2017–18 ISL Players Draft by ATK for the 2017–18 Indian Super League.
 He was released by the club in January 2018 without making a single appearance for the side.

 A year later, on 25 January 2019, Fernandes was signed by fellow Indian Super League club, Jamshedpur.